apostrophecms/apostrophe-workflow/README.md

 ## Removing workflow from a project

 It is possible to remove workflow from a project.
+If you want localization and/or an approval process, you want to keep it.
+But if you don't want *either* of those things anymore, read on.

 **WHEN YOU REMOVE WORKFLOW, ALL CONTENT IS DELETED FOREVER, EXCEPT FOR THE ONE LOCALE YOU CHOOSE TO KEEP, AND EITHER THE DRAFT OR THE LIVE CONTENT, WHICHEVER YOU CHOOSE TO KEEP.** We **strongly** recommend backing up your database with `mongodump` before you remove workflow.